azmigueldario/SFU_notebook/2023_CF_seed_grant.md

 The primary dataset is a publicly available collection of lung 16S amplicon sequencing available at NCBI/ENA.
 The identifier of the project is **PRJNA605315** and the primary URL for NCBI is https://www.ncbi.nlm.nih.gov/bioproject/PRJNA605315/.
 An associated paper reporting the findings of this project is located at

-The dataset of the project https://www.ncbi.nlm.nih.gov/bioproject/PRJNA679593 seems to contain actual metagenomic information and not just amplicon.
+The dataset of the project https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA590225 seems to contain actual metagenomic information and not just amplicon.
 The primary article can be found here: [Mac Aogáin et al. 2021](https://www.nature.com/articles/s41591-021-01289-7).

+No other papers in the ENA or NCBI seem to contain metagenomic data for bronchiectasis by March, 2023.

+Suggestion by Amy: https://www.bv-brc.org/app/MetagenomicReadMapping.
+Helps to maps virulence fo

 ## Environment in Eagle